Shreyaas14/bittensor-prop-site/README.md

 - Make sure you use bun--not npm, not yarn, bun. https://bun.sh/

-- To run frontend,
--    cd frontend
--    bun install
+- To run frontend for the first time, cd frontend (gets you into the directory), bun install (installs libs), npm run dev (runs frontend)
--    npm run dev
+- afterwards, just do npm run dev

-- To run backend,
--   cd backend
--   bun install
+- To run frontend for the first time, cd backend (gets you into the directory), bun install (installs libs), ts-node server.ts (runs backend)
--   ts-node server.ts (make sure you have ts-node installed as well)
+- afterwards, just do ts-node server.ts

 - For the website to be fully functioning, both the frontend AND the backend have to be running.
 So have one terminal for the backend, one for the frontend.
 - Make sure that you see "connected to MongoDB"--that's how the data will be shown in the frontend.
 Otherwise, it'll look empty.